microsoft/SLG-Business-Applications/contributing/readme.md

 For more information on how to make a pull request, please read [here](./how_to_pull_request.md).

 ## Assets must be generic
 All contributions - solutions, screenshots, videos, etc., must be void of any customer names, logos, or references of any sort.
-Please use generic, ficticious names in assets you plan to contribute.
+Please use generic, fictitious names in assets you plan to contribute.

 ## Assets must not contain personal "secrets"
 All contributions must not contain any sensitive information - passwords, credentials, Azure connection strings, etc. Please ensure that your assets do not contain any sensitive information before contributing them to this repo.